 WEST TRADE REVIEW (Literary Journal)

 West Trade Review is an independent nonprofit quarterly literary journal based in Charlotte, NC, and is dedicated to supporting the literary and arts community.
-All West Trade Review staff are volunteers.
+All West Trade Review staff are volunteers, and everyone works remotely.

 We have two regular reading periods (April 1-August 1 & August 15-December 15) and sponsor a contest period (January 15-March 15) for both poetry and fiction.
 We publish three quarterly online editions (summer, fall, winter) and one large print edition each spring (approx. 200-225 pages).